JuliaGraphics/ColorSchemes.jl/docs/src/index.md

     ```
 ```

-5 If there's a license file, add it to `data/` as well.
+5. If there's a license file, add it to `data/` as well.
+(This is a courtesy thing rather than a legal thing.)

+6. Add your new file to the include list in the function `src/ColorSchemes.jl/loadallschemes` (around line 118).

 ## Documentation